or

 Source: Getty Images

-During Plastic Free July, you’ll probably see a lot of companies pushing their plastic-free alternatives, from reusable Ziploc bags to compostable plates to cleaning products.
+During Plastic Free July, you’ll probably see a lot of companies pushing their plastic-free alternatives, from reusable storage bags to compostable plates to cleaning products.
 But the point of Plastic Free July is to consume less, not more — so don’t be fooled by the ads.
 Try to use up everything you have before investing in plastic-free, reusable, or eco-friendly alternatives.

 Article continues below advertisement

-Additionally, consider participating in a no buy month or shop stop alongside Plastic Free July to further reduce your environmental impact this month.
+Additionally, consider participating in a no-buy month or shop stop alongside Plastic Free July to reduce your environmental impact further this month.

 Article continues below advertisement